greyltc/put-arch-onto-disk/README.md

  - Can install into disks with pre-existing operating systems (like windows) for multi-booting
  - Easily set many installtion parameters programatically for an one-shot, no-further-setup-required Arch install

-## Variables
-Look in the script for variables you can set and their defaults.

 ## Requirements and notes
 1. This script must be run from a x86_64 Arch Linux environment
 1. You must have internet access when running this script (it needs to download the Arch packages).